Why we care

 The harsh environment means that fragile plants, most easily trampled, take a long time to grow back.

-A second huge environmental impact is forest fires.
+The wilderness of Patagonia is also subject to the destructive impacts of forest fires.
 Since 1985, three man-made fires have ravaged almost ⅕ of the park.
 Nearly 45,000 hectares of native lenga tree forests have been destroyed in these fires, around the size of Barbados.

-Lastly, human waste remains an issue when visitation increases and campsites continue to operate at capacity throughout the season.
+Another major environmental threat arises from increased waste as visitor numbers grow and campsites continue to operate at capacity throughout the season.
 Without composting toilets and a strict carry-out policy, the disposal of human waste continues to present itself as a problem.

 What can I do?